Frank Guida: Personal life

 Guida and his wife, Carmela (“Millie”) were married for almost 65 years until his death.
 Millie also grew up in New York City and graduated from Evander Childs High School.
-While in school, she attracted the attention of her teachers for her extraordinary singing voice and was strongly encouraged to study voice at New York’s Julliard School of Music.
+While in school, she attracted the attention of her teachers for her extraordinary singing voice and was strongly encouraged to study voice at New York’s Juilliard School.
 However, World War II and marriage put her on a different path.
 Guida and his wife had three children.
 He died in Virginia Beach, Virginia in 2007.

 Other career highlights

 He was an advocate for the local and national Italian American community, a business leader, and at times an outspoken business representative at Norfolk’s City Council meetings.
 For his work in promoting cultural and business ties between the United States and Italy, he was awarded the title of “Cavaliere” by the Italian Republic, the equivalent of a knighthood.

 In addition to Birdland, Guida Also owned a second popular record shop, “Frankie’s Got It”, on Granby Street in Norfolk, Virginia from the late 1960’s to 1989.
 He is also honored with a star on the “Legends of Music Walk of Fame” on Granby Street in downtown Norfolk across the street from the former location of “Frankie’s Got It.